DevikaVishnu/chat-room/README.md

 # Chat Room

-This project is a chat room application make up of server program capable of handling multiple clients.
+This project is a chat room application consisting of a server program capable of handling multiple clients, and a client program that can connect to the server.

 ## Compilation:
 Server: